The Classification of Branched Willmore Spheres in the $3$-Sphere and the $4$-Sphere: Introduction

 while we have equality for inversions with centre outside of $\phi(\Sigma^2)$.
 Nevertheless, the quantity

 where $K_g$ is the intrinsic Gauss curvature of $\phi$, is invariant under every conformal transformation.
 Indeed, the $2$-form

-where $\h_ 0$ is the Weingarten tensor and $|\,\cdot\,|_{WP}$ designs the Weil-Petersson metric, is easily seen to be \emph{pointwise} invariant.
-We shall come back to this point when we will state Noether's theorem for the Willmore energy (see for example \eqref{inversionWeingarten} in the proof of theorem \ref{galois}).
+where $\h_ 0$ is the Weingarten tensor and $|\,\cdot\,|_{WP}$ designs the Weil-Petersson metric, is a\emph{pointwise} invariant (see for example $7.3.1$ \cite{willmorebook}).
+We shall come back to this point when we will state Noether's theorem for the Willmore energy (see for example \eqref{inversionWeingarten} in the proof of Theorem \ref{galois}).

 We now come to the critical points of the Willmore energy.
 Classically, they are the smooth immersions satisfying the equation

 where $\Delta_g^N$ is the Laplacian on the normal bundle, $\mathscr{A}$ the Simons operator and $\mathscr{R}$ a curvature operator, given by